triton-inference-server/server/docs/metrics.rst

 The TensorRT Inference server provides `Prometheus
 <https://prometheus.io/>`_ metrics indicating GPU and request
 statistics.
 By default, these metrics are available at http://localhost:8002/metrics.
+The metrics are only available by accessing the endpoint, and are not pushed or published to any remote server.

-The inference server -\\-metrics-port option can be used to select a different port.
+The inference server -\\-allow-metrics=false option can be used to disable metric reporting and the -\\-metrics-port option can be used to select a different port.

 The following table describes the available metrics.

 +--------------+----------------+---------------------------------------+-----------+-----------+
 |Category      |Metric          |Description                            |Granularity|Frequency  |